- Mrs C.H. Goodman (Head of Department)

 Trips & Visits

-Taking Chemistry not only opens doors into Chemistry degrees, but it is a supporting A Level for Pharmacy, Biosciences and medical degrees.
-The same is true for those pursuing engineering courses.
+Taking Chemistry not only opens doors into Chemistry degrees, but it is a supporting A Level for Medicine, Dentistry, Veterinary Science, Natural Sciences, Pharmacy, Biosciences and many other science related degrees.